How to Register a Company in Singapore: Documents, Fees, Etc.

 - The last day of the company’s proposed financial year end

-To register a business, the applicant must log into BizFile+ using his identification number and SingPass.
+To register a business, the applicant must log into the BizFile+ website using his identification number and SingPass.
 Otherwise, the applicant may also engage the services of a registered filing agent (e.g. law firm, accounting firm or corporate secretarial firm) if the applicant does not have SingPass.

 1. Choose a company name and address